-The $5K reporting project portion is to be used to cover the costs of your reporting project.
+The $5,000 reporting project portion is intended to cover the costs of your reporting project.
 Such expenses may include travel, data collection, registration fees for additional workshops/conferences, and/or contracting with other journalists or coaches.

 What is considered a Fellowship project?